Stochastic First-order Methods for Convex and Nonconvex Functional Constrained Optimization: Proximal Point Methods for Nonconvex Functional Constrained Porblems

 Let $\wh{k}$ be the random index from $1,\dots,K$.
 Then, in view of \eqref{ipp-kkt}, \eqref{ipp-sum-bound} and bound on $\gnorm{y_k^*}{1}{}$, we have \begingroup \allowdisplaybreaks

 \endgroup Moreover, using the complimentary slackness for the subproblem and the relation \eqref{ipp-sum-bound}, we have

 Therefore

-Hence we conclude the proof. \end{proof} \begin{remark} We should note that when $\psi_{i}, i \in [m]$, are convex functions then we can obtain a variant of Algorithm \ref{alg:inexact-pp} where $x_k$ is a (stochastic) $(\delta_k, \wb{\delta}_k)$-optimal solution of \eqref{inner-conv-prob-conv-algoirhtm}.
-For this variant of Algorithm \ref{alg:inexact-pp}, we can easily obtain the result of Theorem \ref{thm:inexact-pp} under Assumption \ref{ass:uniform-bound}.
-Moreover, since constraints remain same in \eqref{inner-conv-prob-conv-algoirhtm} for all $ k \ge 1$, we just need Slater condition to ensure uniform boundedness of $\gnorm{y_k}{1}{}$. \end{remark} In the following corollary, we state an immediate consequence of Theorem \ref{thm:inexact-pp} as well as the final complexity when using the ConEx method as subroutine to solve subproblem \ref{inner-convex-prob}.
+Hence we conclude the proof. \end{proofx} \begin{remark} We should note that when $\psi_{i}, i \in [m]$, are convex functions then we can obtain a variant of Algorithm~\ref{alg:inexact-pp-2} where $x_k$ is a (stochastic) $(\delta_k, \wb{\delta}_k)$-optimal solution of \eqref{inner-conv-prob-conv-algoirhtm}.
+For this variant of Algorithm~\ref{alg:inexact-pp-2}, we can easily obtain the result of Theorem~\ref{thm:inexact-pp} under uniform boundedness of the Lagrange multiplier.
+Moreover, since constraints remain the same in \eqref{inner-conv-prob-conv-algoirhtm} for all $ k \ge 1$, we just need Slater's condition to ensure the uniform boundedness of $\{y_k^*\}$. \end{remark} In the following corollary, we state an immediate consequence of Theorem \ref{thm:inexact-pp} as well as the final complexity when using the ConEx method as subroutine to solve subproblem \ref{inner-convex-prob}.
 Before proceeding to the details of the corollary, we need to properly redefine $B$ such that it satisfies $B\ge \max\{ \gnorm{y_k^*}{1}{}, \gnorm{y_k^*}{2}{}+1\}$.
-This allows the use of $B$ in the sense of Theorem \ref{thm:inexact-pp} as well as in the stepsize policy for the ConEx method in \eqref{eq:step_size}. \begin{corollary} Under the assumptions of Theorem \ref{thm:inexact-pp}, suppose that in Algorithm \ref{alg:inexact-pp}, we set $ \delta_k = c\wb{\delta}_k$ for some $c>0$, and $\wb{\delta}_k = \eps/(2c_1c_2)$, where
+This allows the use of $B$ in the sense of Theorem \ref{thm:inexact-pp} as well as in the stepsize policy for the ConEx method in \eqref{eq:step_size}. \begin{corollary} Under the assumptions of Theorem \ref{thm:inexact-pp}, suppose that in Algorithm \ref{alg:inexact-pp-2}, we set $ \delta_k = c\wb{\delta}_k$ for some $c>0$, and $\wb{\delta}_k = \eps/(2c_1c_2)$, where